 The house batteries supply current to 12-volt equipment located in the living area of the coach.
-This includes interior lights, range exhaust fan, furnace fan, water pump, water level and holding tank gauges, 120-volt generator starter, refrigerator and bath roof vent fan.
+This includes interior lights, range exhaust fan, water pump, water level and holding tank gauges, 120-volt generator starter, refrigerator, and bath roof vent fan.
 The house battery may also be used to start the engine if the automotive battery is discharged.
-(See "Aux.
-Start Switch" or "Battery Boost Switch" in Section 3.)
+(See "House/Coach Battery Disconnect switch" or "Battery Boost switch" in Section 3 - Driving Your Motor Home).